 In Hawes, I set up camp at a small working farm campsite and dipped into town for dinner.
 On my way back, I discovered another backpacker, clearly exhausted, standing awkwardly at the driveway into the farm.
 He was another American, the first I had encountered on the trail this trip.

-George Bernard Shaw once mused, “The British and the Americans are two great peoples divided by a common tongue.”
+George Bernard Shaw once mused that “The British and the Americans are two great peoples divided by a common tongue.”
 This is a truth I often experience after a few weeks alone in England.
-I find that I’m much more careful about my slang and perform exhausting linguistic acrobatics to make sure I am not misunderstood by my English counterparts.
+I find that I’m much more careful about my slang and perform exhausting linguistic acrobatics to make sure that I am not misunderstood by my English counterparts.
 Three sentences into a conversation with another American and my guard is down.
 It is such a relief.

 Charlie, a fantasy author from Maine, was out on a summer long ramble through the UK.
 He was unsure of where to go next and was very grateful for suggestions.
 Over dinner, I suggested he hike into Swaledale and hike the rest of the Coast to Coast to Robinhood’s Bay.
 The next day I set off to Askrigg.